iamroshel/react-hooks-dq-props-state/README.md

-# Discussion Questions: Props vs. State
+# Discussion Questions: Props vs. State c

 1. What is the difference between _props_ and _state_ in React?
 2. When would you use state instead of props?